 But that also means he’s been willing to open himself up to others in a way most of us never dare to.
 And he’s been lucky to find collaborators who are as generous and open as he is.

 “The biggest kind of comfort to me is to know you’re not alone.
 This is not new territory for the human experience at all.
 A certain kind of creative type thinks that they’re the only person that’s gone through these crazy emotional ups and downs and through thinking that they’re so good at what they do and then in the next minute thinking they’re just worthless.
 Everything they make is worthless.”

 “That’s not new.
 You are not special in that regard.
 That is common to the human experience.
 And once you avail yourself to others in a meaningful and vulnerable way, others that you trust, you will find strength and encouragement and community.”

-Identify 4-6 colleagues, people you admire, in your field, and invite them to create a community with you.
+Identify 4-6 colleagues, people you admire, in your field, invite them to create a community with you, and form a collective.
 You can make it simple, just a Slack group, or formalize weekly or monthly meetings, in person or (more likely) online (Skype, Hangouts, FaceTime).
 You can have a name and a website (like the Heard) or you can keep it off the grid.

 In your invitation, outline what you think you need, and, more importantly, what you can offer.

-What else could you do with a collective?
+What else can you do when form a collective?
 Put it in the comments.